 Teaching: Jasmina teaches across the BPharm(Hons) Program and is coordinating the Course 'Quality Use of Medicines A2' (PHRM2012).

 Research: Jasmina's research interests are focused on two areas, Pharmacy Practice Research and Educational Research in Pharmacy.
-Her research is aligned with the biopsychosocial model and she studies people's narratives around perceptions, beliefs, and behaviours, and how they influence the quality of outcomes across both streams of her research.
-Jasmina aims to study and optimise how we practise, teach and learn Pharmacy.
-For an overview of Jasmina's research interests - please either see below (if reading this on the 'UQ Researchers' page), or click 'View researcher profile' in the top left corner of Jasmina's School profile page to view her 'UQ researchers' page.
+She aims to study and optimise how we practise, teach and learn Pharmacy.
+Her research is aligned with the biopsychosocial model and she studies narratives around perceptions, beliefs, and behaviours, and how they can influence the quality of outcomes.
+She uses quantitative and qualitative techniques, with the latter supporting deep and flexible engagement that yields rich descriptive data about and understanding of social and cultural aspects that are not ascertainable through quantitative approaches.
+She is commited to scientific understanding that is informed by different ways of knowing.
+For a brief overview of Jasmina's research interests - please either see below (if reading this on the 'UQ Researchers' page), or click 'View researcher profile' in the top left corner of Jasmina's School profile page to view her 'UQ researchers' page.